Rise of the forsaken relics: connecting present-day stellar streams and phase-mixed galaxies to the Epoch of Reionization: Present-day Substructures and their High-redshift Progenitors

 We use three criteria to select and classify present-day substructures.
 We first require that the number of star particles be larger than 100 ($M_*\gtrsim 5 \times 10^5\,M_\odot$).\footnote{We manually reduce the stellar mass requirement to $10^{4.5}$ $M_\odot$ for the case of satellite galaxies to be consistent with \citet{Gandhi_etal_2024}.
-This choice seems reasonable since these galaxies are more compact than streams and therefore easier to detect.
-In Section \ref{sec:detectability} we quantify detectability in terms of surface brightness.} To be considered disrupted rather than intact, the maximum pairwise separation between any two star particles must also be greater than 120 kpc.
+This choice seems reasonable since these galaxies are more compact than streams and therefore easier to resolve and detect.
+In Section \ref{sec:detectability} we quantify detectability in terms of surface brightness.} This ensures that the streams have enough star particles to be resolved in our simulations.
+To be considered disrupted rather than intact, the maximum pairwise separation between any two star particles must also be greater than 120 kpc.
 Finally, the local velocity dispersion $\sigma$ of each disrupted substructure is compared to a stellar-mass dependent threshold $\sigma_{\mathrm{th}}(M_*)$ \citep[][Eq.
 2]{Panithanpaisal_etal_2021}.
 Substructures with $\sigma<\sigma_{\mathrm{th}}(M_*)$ are considered streams, while those with $\sigma>\sigma_{\mathrm{th}}(M_*)$ are considered phase-mixed galaxies.
 In some borderline cases where a substructure barely satisfies some criterion, but looks distinctively like another category, we reclassify the substructure manually.
 Table \ref{tab:sim_data} shows the number of different substructures in each of the FIRE-2 simulations, along with the properties of the host(s).
 We show examples of the substructures classified by the algorithm as satellite galaxies, stellar streams, phase-mixed galaxies, and field galaxies, in Figure \ref{fig:1}, along with cases where we manually reclassify the original assignment according to the algorithm.

 Unlike \citet{Panithanpaisal_etal_2021}, we do not set any upper bound on the number of star particles, which leads us to include very massive objects ($M_\star$ $\sim$ 5 $\times$ 10$^9$ $M_\odot$).
 Clearly, the progenitors of these substructures also contribute to the UV and ionizing photon budget during reionization.
 However, these disrupted systems can exhibit complex morphologies, with some parts displaying a coherent tidal tail and other parts appearing more phase-mixed (Figure \ref{fig:1}, bottom center panel).
 Most of these cases are classified as phase-mixed according to our criteria, but if the object has a prominent tidal tail, we manually reclassify it as a stream, as was done for the stream in Figure \ref{fig:1}.